batteries-included/batteries-included/README.md

 docker daemon and a Unix-like shell.
 Follow the steps in the Set up operating system section to get started.

-Once you're set up, it's time to install the toolchains you'll need for development.
-We use ASDF to manage our dependencies, so be sure to follow the instructions in the Install Toolchains section to get everything installed.

-Take a look at the Code Organization section to get an understanding of how our code is structured and where you can find everything you need.
-And don't forget to check out the Dev folder for scripts and tools that will help you develop and run the platform.

 We can't wait to see what you'll bring to the table as a member of the Batteries Included team.
 Let's build something amazing together!

 ## Set up operating system

-### The Basics

-Read and run the helper script in `./dev/ubuntu.sh`, it will install the commonly used packages and other first-time stuff you might need.

 ### Install Docker